Mayerling incident: Motivation

 In July 2015, the Austrian National Library issued copies of Vetsera's letters of farewell to her mother and other family members.
 These letters, previously believed to be lost or destroyed, were found in a safe deposit box in an Austrian bank, where they had been deposited in 1926.
-The letters—written in Mayerling shortly before the deaths—state clearly and unambiguously that Vetsera was preparing to commit suicide alongside Rudolf:
+The letters—written in Mayerling shortly before the deaths—state clearly and unambiguously that Vetsera was preparing to die by suicide alongside Rudolf:

 Theories

 Brigitte Hamann, in her book Rudolf, Crown Prince and Rebel, states Rudolf had first proposed a double suicide to a prominent courtesan, Mizzi Kaspar.
 It was after she refused that Rudolf proposed the death pact with the more susceptible Vetsera.
 Hamann, in an interview, argued Rudolf "was a poetic young man and brooded a lot.
 He was ill with syphilis and felt guilty that he had infected his wife."
 This is the theory most widely accepted by historians.

 Another theory is the exacerbation of his mental health struggles from abuse during his childhood culminated in the suicide pact.
 He became more unstable over the course of his marriage and varied affairs, and offered the suicide pact to a variety of people.
 Vetsera was only 17, and believed she could not live without Rudolf, leading to the joint suicide (with Rudolf killing Vetsera several hours before killing himself).

 Gerd Holler argues in his book Mayerling--New Documents on the Tragedy 100 Years Afterward that Mary was three months pregnant with Rudolf's child.
 Rudolf arranged an abortion for Mary, who died in the process.
 Rudolf then committed suicide.
-Lucy Coatman believes this is not possible, citing one of Mary's letters to Hermine Tobis as her source: "‘We both lost our heads’, Mary wrote to Hermine, ‘and I became a woman!
-Now we belong to each other in body and soul.’
+Historian Lucy Coatman believes this is not possible, citing one of Mary's letters to Hermine Tobis as her source: "'We both lost our heads', Mary wrote to Hermine, 'and I became a woman!
+Now we belong to each other in body and soul.'
 Her letter makes it clear this was Mary's first sexual experience.
-This not only disproves the abortion theory (her pregnancy would not have been evident by the time of their deaths) [...]."
+This disproves the abortion theory (her pregnancy would not have been evident by the time of their deaths)."

 Clemens M. Gruber, in a piece called The Fateful Days of Mayerling, argues Rudolf died in a drinking brawl.
 In Gruber's story, Vetsera's relatives forced their way into the lodge and Rudolf drew a revolver, accidentally shooting the baroness.
 He was then killed by one of her relatives.